 Patients usually have private health insurance with Obstetric cover (usually for at least a 12 month period prior to falling pregnant).
 Your private health insurance covers your hospital stay and part of your Obstetric fees.
 All appointments throughout the pregnancy are conducted in the Obstetrician’s rooms and they become more frequent as the pregnancy progresses.

-Most obstetricians will utilize an ultrasound machine at each visit to monitor the growth and development of the baby.
+Most obstetricians will utilise an ultrasound machine at each visit to monitor the growth and development of the baby.
 They are apt at managing any issue that arises during the pregnancy.

 One of the most important things about choosing pregnancy care with a private obstetrician is that they are available to attend to your pregnancy needs 24 hours a day via a paging service.
 This provides you assurances that you get the best care from an experienced professional.

 – Friends or family may offer you their personal recommendations from their own experiences

 – Your GP may recommend someone based on your medical history

 – Research via Google.
 You will find a Doctor in your area or at the hospital you’d like to have your baby, or perhaps specialises in a certain area.

 – Will the Obstetrician be available to you for all your antenatal appointment and for the birth?
 They may be in a group share arrangement and it’s important to know how frequently they handover.